-There are classes in the Catholic faith for adults are starting up again beginning Monday, September 13th at 7:30 p.m. in the parish hall of Holy Family Church, taught by one of the Fathers or Brothers of the Oratory.
-They are intended for inquirers, for those intending to be baptized or received into full communion with the Catholic Church, and also for Catholics looking to understand their faith better.
+Weekly classes in the Catholic faith for adults are starting up again beginning Monday, September 13th at 7:30 p.m. in the parish hall of Holy Family Church.
+Classes will also be live-streamed over Zoom.
+They are intended for inquirers, for those intending to be baptized or received into the Catholic Church, and also for Catholics looking to understand their faith better.
 Everyone is welcome and there is no fee and no pressure.
 Please email Deacon Alexander through the Oratory or parish if you’re interested in attending.

 Formed.org is an online resource that allows access to many Catholic e-books, films, and other materials.
 Parishioners can access this content by setting up a free account.
 You will need to give the website an e-mail address and then tell them that you belong to Holy Family Parish in Toronto.

 Please note that it is through the parish that you need to enrol your child for courses in sacramental preparation.
 Being registered in a Catholic School does not mean that he or she is automatically enrolled.